robfatland/nexus/data/api.md

 - skip for now: In the interest of whatabout: Can we use a `conda` environment?

-### Picking up where we left off
+### Resuming a paused project

-Suppose we have to step away from the project for a few days... upon return we want to pick up where we left off.
-To facilitate this
+Suppose we have to step away for a few days: From a VM where we are working on some project.
+Some simple advance steps can facilitate smooth resumption: Use the `.bashrc` and `.bash_aliases` to save configuration aliases and print a message on how to resume using `echo`.

 - **Start** the VM for example from the portal or console
-- Run `VSCode` and use the lower-left button to start an `ssh` session on the VM
+- Run `VSCode` and `ssh` into this VM
-- In VSCode: Go to the terminal and view the login text...
+- In VSCode > terminal > read the login message
-    - ...which reminds us of an alias we set up before the hiatus!
+    - ...this reminds us of configuration aliases we set up before the hiatus
-    - ...which means ***Do it now!!*** (see below)
-- Use the alias to move into the project folder and start the corresponding environment
-- Start editing the project code and away we go
+        - For example: activating an environment, moving to the working directory

-#### Setting up the `robotron` alias
+#### the `robotron` alias

-I use `robotron` for the alias as slightly eye-catching.
-The backstory for this alias
+I use the alias `robotron` as it is eye-catching.
+Some Linux aliases are defined on login when the user's `bash` script `~/.bashrc` is automatically run.
-business: On starting `bash` the script file `~/.bashrc` is executed as a shell script.
-This does some configuration steps including checking for and (if it exists) running a sub-script file called `.bash_aliases`. *That* is the file to edit.
-Add these two lines at the end of the `.bash_aliases` file:
+This script also checks for and (if it exists) runs a sub-script called `~/.bash_aliases`.
+*That* is a good place to add custom aliases; and `echo` statements that remind us of those aliases.
+For example: Add these at the end of `~/.bash_aliases`:

 ```
 echo Use **robotron** to relocate and activate the development environment